shaneluna/disCOVr/README.md

 # disCOVr

+This project was created to analyze misinformation on Twitter regarding COVID-19.
+The objective is to create a Neo4j graph database with relevant data for querying and analysis.

 ## Relevant Links
 - Fakebox [API](https://machinebox.io/docs/fakebox) / [Docker Image](https://hub.docker.com/r/machinebox/fakebox)
 - [Google Cloud Natural Language API](https://cloud.google.com/natural-language/)
 - [Twitter API](https://developer.twitter.com/en/docs/twitter-api)

 ## Data
 - [ReCOVery](https://github.com/apurvamulay/ReCOVery)

 The ReCOVery dataset is the springboard for the remainder of our project.
 Tweets and articles that are referenced or used later on in this project all stem from here.
 Transformations (via APIs) are applied to the tweet ids and article text / metadata to then generate additional properties and datasets.

 ## Getting Started